-RAAF Base Pearce and RAAF Base Gingin within the context of promulgating procedures there exists a high degree of commonality between the two.
+RAAF Base Pearce and RAAF Base Gingin, within the context of promulgating procedures, share a high degree of commonality.
 YPEA FIHA AD2 SUPP details operations at both aerodromes, and identifies where a specific procedure is confined to either Pearce or Gingin.